 Backup & Restore

 Your app is live in production.
-Now make sure you never lose it. rdc can push your entire repository (app, database, files, configs) to external storage and pull it back any time.
-Survive ransomware, hardware failure, anything.
+Back it up. rdc pushes your entire repository (app, database, files, configs) to external storage and pulls it back any time.
+Ransomware, hardware failure, anything.

 Watch the tutorial